onursertkaya/CycleGAN-Tensorflow/README.md

 Please note that this is not a **complete** or **standalone** python program to train your CycleGAN models, bug-freenes is not guaranteed yet.

-You can start the training your model with `python3 train.py`.
+You can start training your model with `python3 train.py`.

 More info will be available soon.